pyg-team/pytorch_geometric/docs/source/notes/introduction.rst

 Common Benchmark Datasets
 -------------------------

-PyTorch Geometric contains a large number of common benchmark datasets, *e.g.*, all Planetoid datasets (Cora, Citeseer, Pubmed), all graph classification datasets from `http://graphkernels.cs.tu-dortmund.de <http://graphkernels.cs.tu-dortmund.de/>`_ and their `cleaned versions <https://github.com/nd7141/graph_datasets>`_, the QM7 and QM9 dataset, and a handful of 3D mesh/point cloud datasets like FAUST, ModelNet10/40 and ShapeNet.
+PyG contains a large number of common benchmark datasets, *e.g.*, all Planetoid datasets (Cora, Citeseer, Pubmed), all graph classification datasets from `http://graphkernels.cs.tu-dortmund.de <http://graphkernels.cs.tu-dortmund.de/>`_ and their `cleaned versions <https://github.com/nd7141/graph_datasets>`_, the QM7 and QM9 dataset, and a handful of 3D mesh/point cloud datasets like FAUST, ModelNet10/40 and ShapeNet.

 Initializing a dataset is straightforward.
 An initialization of a dataset will automatically download its raw files and process them to the previously described :class:`~torch_geometric.data.Data` format.